kooroshkz/AutoULCN/Extension/README.md

 3. Enable **Developer mode** by toggling the switch in the upper right corner.
 4. Click **Load unpacked** and choose the extracted `AutoULCN` folder or `Extension` folder if you have downloaded the project repository.

+### Chrome Web Store:

+The project is easily accessible through [this link](https://chromewebstore.google.com/detail/cjldiidhobimjehekbaolkhhlcjbmbkk?utm_source=item-share-cb).

 ### Firefox:

 1. Open Firefox and select `Manage Extensions` or search `about:addons` in the address bar.
 2. Click **Setting Button**, then **Install Add-on From File...**.
-3. Download `AutoULCN.xpi` from [here](https://github.com/kooroshkz/AutoULCN/raw/main/Extension/AutoULCN.xpi) which can also be found in `/Extension/AutoULCN.xpi`.
+3. Download `AutoULCN.xpi` from [here](https://github.com/kooroshkz/AutoULCN/raw/main/Extension/AutoULCN.xpi), which can also be found in `/Extension/AutoULCN.xpi`.
 4. Select `AutoULCN.xpi` to start using the extension on Firefox.
 ---